mvarrieur/yankee-trail/src/pages/about/index.md

     image: /img/fullroom.jpg
 testimonials:
   - author: Tim Decareau on Facebook
-    quote: Nice cozy place.
-Wonderful customer service.
+    quote: '"Nice cozy place.
+Wonderful customer service."'
   - author: Ijklm5662 on TripAdvisor
-    quote: We stayed here while visiting our family this summer.
+    quote: '"We stayed here while visiting our family this summer.
 Very convenient location in Holderness.
-I liked the fact that it only has a total of 10 rooms, so they take extra special care of you.
+I liked the fact that it only has a total of 10 rooms, so they take extra special care of you."'
+  - quote: '"Really great motel.
+The owners are great.
+Very accomodating.
+I will definitely stay here again."'
+    author: Amy Rozzi, Facebook
+  - quote: '"I messed up my reservation and the staff was fast to change the date for me.
+Super friendly and the rooms were impeccably clean and updated.
+I would stay here again."'
+    author: Krystie Wood, Facebook
 full_image: /img/og-image.jpg
 pricing:
   heading: Room Rates